What are Business Markets?

-Business markets refer to organizations, businesses, or entities that acquire products and services for use in the production of other services and products.
+Business markets refer to organizations, businesses, or entities that acquire products and services for use in producing other services and products.
 These include goods that are supplied, sold, or rented to others.
 Among major players in the business, markets include fisheries, agriculture, mining, transportation, construction, mining, communication, finance, distribution, and insurance services.

 Characteristics of Business Markets

 - Presence of fewer but larger buyers- While the buyers may be few, they often buy in large quantities

 - Geographically concentrated customers- Customers in these markets are at vast geographical locations